markandlw/CarND-Advanced-Lane-Lines/writeup_template.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 * I found that my original pipeline failed at the last tree shadow part.
 I think it mistakenly detects the shaow as right lane, but it is a shadow edge toward left in fact.
 As a result, I implemented a filter machanism which takes corrlation between frames into account to filter out strange curves and a smoother machanism which uses several curve infomation to form an average curve.
-The result shows that these mechanism did help me in this scenario.
+The result shows that these mechanisms did help me in this scenario.